evo-biomech/scAnt/README.md

 * compile all current requests / issues on the main scAnt Github to see where actual issues need to be addressed and where it is an improved documentation that is required)
 * fix masking issue with new stacking method (on some systems, only stacks but not masks are created during capture)
-* fix issues related to updating meta-data from camera config post stacking.
-Currently, when masking fails, no meta-data is written to the stacked files, so the order should be changed to ```stacking > meta-data writing > masking```

 #### scAnt GUI updates

-* additional Window in scAnt GUI for post-processing, including previewing parameter choices, showing histogram, background colour suggestions to dial in the range, overlay option to show thresholding result, etc.
-  * add an option to run post-processing from here, pointing to a folder, config, and go
 * check the use of experimental stacking on Linux (disable for now)
-* reflect new stacking method in GUI (we should discuss whether to keep the Hugin implementation or move entirely to the new workflow)
-* add a checkboxfor "discard out-of-focus images" (now relevant as new stacking method is much faster and less prone to suffer from out-of-focus images as all alignment happends in batches of neighbouring photos rather than a single reference which can be harder to align)
-* grey-out "threshold" when "discard-out-of-focus" images is not enabled
 * add "overlay focus score" to pick the threshold
 * add checkbox option under stacking for "crop to in-focus area" (Currently, stacking returns a cropped image of "only in focus regions" which can be enabled / disabled via the CLI command sent to the new stacking routine.
 While it generally helps the masking process to exclude the out-of-focus borders, it can lead to issues during reconstruction as the camera intrinsics no longer correspond to the image dimensions and the image centre may be shifted)